Australian miners still spending but jitters hit shares

 The Reserve Bank of Australia expects mining investment to peak at about 9 percent of GDP over the next two years before fading and being at least partly replaced by a rise in exports as a $270 billion pipeline of projects starts coming on stream.

-Fortescue's Power predicted the sharp decline in iron ore prices would end within a couple of months before a recovery to a floor price around $120 per tonne.
+Fortescue Metals Group (FMG.AX) Managing Director Nev Power said he expected the sharp decline in the iron ore prices to end within a couple of months before a recovery to a floor price around $120 per tonne.

 Power also said he expected to see China's steel production fall and a reduction in iron ore stockpiles as low prices force higher cost Chinese iron ore producers to cut output.

-"We haven't seen too much production reduction at this stage," he told the Sydney Mining Club.
+"We haven't seen too much production reduction at this stage," Power told the Sydney Mining Club.
 "I would expect to see that come off a little bit more.

 A senior official at China's Baoshan Iron and Steel Co Ltd, meanwhile, said global demand for iron ore would not grow and could even drop in the second half of 2012 compared with the first six months, with supply also rising.